XD637/XENINUM-ALGORITHM/README.md

-This algorithm shows the peculiar way of depreciation based on the how much you spend, you may not realise but even if you spend the smallest amount , it changes the true value and depreciates it. what happens when the depriciation is recurive? means it itself changes the Xenium value, It is more complex and i'm working on it.
+This algorithm shows the peculiar way of depreciation based on the how much you spend, you may not realise but even if you spend the smallest amount , it changes the true value and depreciates it. what happens when the depriciation is recursive? means it itself changes the Xenium value, It is more complex and i'm working on it.